Communist Party of Venezuela: During the Bolivarian era

 In the presidential elections of 1998, the PCV backed Hugo Chávez adding 81,979 votes (1.25% of the national vote) to Chávez's total of 3,673,685 votes.
 In the 2006 presidential election, the PCV ticket received 2.9% of the National vote, contributing a haul of 342,227 to Chávez's total of 7,309,080 votes.
 These results make PCV the 4th largest party in the Chávez coalition.
 Following the December 2005 legislative election, eight PCV members were elected as deputies to the National Assembly: Roberto Hernández, Diluvina Cabello, Germán Ferrer, Oscar Figuera, Edgar Lucena, Chiche Manaure, Omar Marcano, and David Velásquez.
 The PCV has articulated its belief that the transition to socialism in Venezuela will be slow and evolutionary.
 The party was a small but vocal part of the Chávez governing coalition.

 In the presidential elections of 2012, the PCV again backed Chavez.
 Its ticket contributed 3.28% of the National vote, making PCV the second largest party in the Chavez coalition.
 The PCV won 1.6% in the 2013 municipal elections, up from 1.4% in the 2008 municipal elections.

 In the 2018 Venezuelan presidential election, the PCV endorsed Nicolas Maduro.
-In August 2020, PCV distanced itself from Maduro, with party leader Óscar Figuera affirming that the party would not support President Maduro if he failed to change the economic policies.
-In September 2020, Figuera denounced Maduro, claiming that the PCV was being disproportionately attacked by Maduro's government.
+In August 2020, Popular Revolutionary Alternative (PCV) distanced itself from Maduro, with party leader Óscar Figuera affirming that the party would not support President Maduro if he failed to change the economic policies.
+In September 2020, Figuera denounced Maduro, claiming that the PCV was being disproportionately attacked by Maduro's government.Its leaders accused the Maduro government of advancing a "liberal and subservient" policy and subsequently joined the rebellious Chavista parties that formed the PCV list for the parliamentary elections.

 During the period February-April 2023, members of the Party who were dissatisfied its political line under Secretary-General Figuera held five regional conferences and then an 'Extraordinary Congress' in Caracas on 21 May.
 Their principal criticism of Figuera was that his attacks on Maduro were in effect putting the Party on the side of imperialism versus the Bolivarian revolution.
 According to a history of this period compiled by the anti-Figuera group, their Extraordinary Congress represented 17 States and was attended by 520 delegates.
 At the Extraordinary Congress it was decided to apply to the Venezuelan Supreme Tribunal of Justice for redress of alleged anti-democratic practices by the Figuera leadership group.